Reducing sodium and sugar in processed foods

 Eating too much sodium (salt) or sugar increases our risk of heart disease - in New Zealand these mostly come from processed foods.
 We'd like to help food manufacturers change this.

 Reformulating processed foods

 Most of the salt and sugar we eat in New Zealand comes from processed foods.
 They are added to these foods for flavour, texture, preservation and other processing reasons, but often in amounts over what is required.
 So we work with food companies to set voluntary targets (PDF) to reduce the amount of sodium, and more recently sugar, in key food categories.

 The objective of the Heart Foundation food reformulation programme is to have at least 80% of the market share (by sales volume) to meet the targets.
 This ensures high-volume foods in each category are prioritised.
-As a result, over 250 tonnes of salt per annum have been removed from bread, processed meats and breakfast cereals.
+As a result, over 300 tonnes of salt per annum have been removed from key categories.
 In addition to this work, many companies run their own internal reformulation programmes.

 We target the following key food categories:

 - Potato, corn and extruded snacks